Daily Weather Forecast For Barnum - News Break

 BARNUM, MN(Updated at 8am ET)Here's your weather forecast for the next four days.

-Mostly sunny in the day; while mostly cloudy then slight chance light rain during night
+Widespread frost then mostly sunny in the day; while mostly cloudy then chance rain showers during night

 - Windy: 20 mph

-Sunny in the day; while mostly clear then widespread frost during night
+Chance rain showers then chance showers and thunderstorms in the day; while chance showers and thunderstorms during night

 - Windy: 20 mph